 Imperial Treasure Shanghai Cuisine, Singapore

-This new venture serving traditional Shanghainese cuisine has been packed since it opened.
+This restaurant serves traditional Shanghainese cuisine and has been packed since it opened.
 We love the wide array of starters including chilled thousand layer pig’s ears.
 And you shouldn’t miss the rich glutinous rice and cream crab.
 It can feel a little stuffy but you’re guaranteed good food.

 Hai Di Lao Chinese hot pot restaurant, Singapore